SunnysideAaron/statch/docs/ADRs/ADR-11 SQL Parsing.md

 - [GoSQLX](https://github.com/ajitpratap0/GoSQLX)
   - [Introducing GoSQLX: A SQL Query Parser for Go (Not a Replacement for sqlx)](https://medium.com/@ajitpratapsingh/introducing-gosqlx-a-sql-query-parser-for-go-not-a-replacement-for-sqlx-1cfc2bf52d52)
   - New, but I'm liking the brochure.
+  - Code is very very new.
+Basic examples don't work.
 - [sqlc](https://github.com/sqlc-dev/sqlc)
   - Would have to rip out and copy a lot of code but it is possible.
 Could release as it's own library?
 The maintainers of that library might not like that...